TOEFL ® Registrations 2025

 Check Other Government Exam Salary Details

-The salary of an IAS officer has different components when combined form the total salary of an IAS.
+The salary of an IAS officer has different components.
+When combined, it forms the total salary.
 Initially, the salary of all IAS officers is the same i.e. Rs 56,100.
 It increases with promotion, post and experience.
 The components of IAS 2025 salary are as follows:

 Basic pay